nitintyagi007-iitr/nitintyagi007-iitr.github.io/index.md

 ### Award and Fellowship
 1. Awarded MHRD fellowship for pursuing Ph.D at IIT Roorkee
 2. Qualified GATE 2012
-3. Awarded GATE fellowship during M.Tech in Computer Science and Application At Thapar University, Patiala, Punjab
+3. Awarded GATE fellowship during M.Tech in Computer Science and Engineering Department at Thapar University, Patiala, Punjab

 ### Workshop Attended
 1. Participated in National workshop on LEVERAGING TECHNOLOGIES USING ERP AND OPEN SOURCE TECHNOLOGY organized by Technia Institute of Advanced Studies, Rohini Delhi